prudhvibhattiprolu/FreezeIn/README.md

 help(FreezeIn)
 ```

-The documentation for each function can be accessed by doing
+The documentation for individual functions can also be accessed.

 ```python
 # To access the documentation of the function kappa_FreezeIn, e.g., we can either do